Structure of the preconditioned system in various preconditioned conjugate gradient squared algorithms: Congruence of preconditioning conversion, and direction of preconditioned system for the CGS

 \section{Congruence of preconditioning conversion, and direction of preconditioned system for the CGS}

 In the previous section, we defined the general direction of a preconditioned system for CGS (see \Dfn~\ref{dfn:dir_prec}).
 However, the direction of a preconditioned system is different from the direction of a preconditioning conversion.
-We will show that the direction of a preconditioned system is switched by the construction of the ISRV.
+We will show that the direction of a preconditioned system is switched by the construction of the initial shadow residual vector (ISRV).